PlayableLab FAQs

 Can collaborators export on my behalf?

-- Collaborators can export from shared projects, but the export debits their own export quota — not yours.
+- Collaborators can export from shared projects, but the download debits their own Playable-Export quota — not yours.

 AI-Credits & Packs